TUM-NLP/llms-limited-resources2026/README.md

 - External datasets can be used on top of the provided corpora.
 For fairness and reproducibility, they should, however, be **publicly available**.

 ## Task description
 MT and QA have minor changes from last year's edition.
-The three new tasks (SC, GC, and MR) are described below in more details.
+The three new tasks (SC, GC, and MR) are described below with more details.

 ### Machine Translation (MT)
 For Ukrainian, we focus on the following language direction (as in the 2025 edition):